The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 It is unknown how many of these species still exist, but they can be found in two groups in the Manzano Mountains.

 Nelson’s antelope squirrel is also known as the San Joaquin antelope squirrel.
 They are endemic to the San Joaquin Valley in California.

-Today, its habitat has been reduced, resulting in the endangerment of this species which has experienced a drastic reduction in population numbers.
+Today, its habitat has been reduced, resulting in this species’ endangerment, which has experienced a drastic reduction in population numbers.
 Poisons have also contributed to making this species listed as endangered.

-The fur of this squirrel is yellowish, with a white belly and stripes on the side of its body.
-The average total body length of this species is around 22 to 23 cm, and the average weight is approximately 25 grams.
+The fur of this squirrel is yellowish, with a white belly and stripes on its body’s side.
+This species’ average total body length is around 22 to 23 cm, and the average weight is approximately 25 grams.

 North Atlantic Right Whale

-The North Atlantic right whale is a large whale with a length of 49-52 ft (15-16m) and weighing between 34-78 tons.
+The North Atlantic right whale is a large whale measuring 49-52 ft (15-16m) and weighing between 34-78 tons.
 Females grow larger than males.

 North Atlantic right whales live mainly on krill and copepods.
-They are a slow swimmer but can be acrobatic.
-Their behavior includes lobtails, flipper-slaps and frequently breaches.
+They are slow swimmers but can be acrobatic.
+Their behavior includes lobtails, flipper-slaps, and frequent breaches.